PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 ??? essential "3.1 Essential: Organise module materials in sections that support student progress through the module."

     - For most modules, materials should be structured in weekly sections.
-Other structures (eg. topic-based) should only be used where a weekly structure is not appropriate.
+Other structures (eg. topic-based or programme phase-based) should only be used where a weekly structure is not appropriate.
     - Include all relevant weekly materials, eg. lecture slides, seminar or practical tasks, pre-recorded videos and links to essential Reading List items (see 3.2).
     - Organise repeated sections consistently, eg. lecture materials followed by workshop information.
     - This helps students locate materials and ensure they complete necessary tasks.